What is the difference between an HO8 and HO3 home insurance policy?

 |Everything else, except the icons listed in the graphics above||No||Yes||No||Yes||No||No|

-As you can see, the HO3 policy and the HO8 policy share some common characteristics and carry some very specific differences.
+As you can see, the HO3 policy and the HO8 policy share some common characteristics and carry some distinct differences.
 The named perils coverage will limit how often you can file a claim.
 Make sure to discuss each policy with a licensed agent and choose the one that works best to cover your home.
 If you can, avoid the HO8.

 Hope that helps!